Private Student Loan Forgiveness: What Is It & How Does It Work?

 Private student loan forgiveness is rare and has not been included in any sweeping moves to cancel student loan debt or provide relief.
 Borrowers of private student loans may be able to refinance and get a better rate or work with their lender if they’re struggling.

 SoFi refinances both federal and private student loans.
-There is no cost or prepayment penalty.
-Deferment and forbearance plans are available.
+There are no prepayment or late fees.
+Deferment and forbearance options are available.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.